DamianoPantani/fw-emoticons/README.md

 ### [DEMO](https://rawgit.com/DamianSzGithub/fw-emoticons/master/demo/demo.html)
 ### [ALL ICONS LIST](https://rawgit.com/DamianSzGithub/fw-emoticons/master/demo/list.html)

+**NOTE 1.** This component was made for author's personal purposes only.
+It may contain lots of gaps or not fit on your page as expected.
+Ping me in case of doubt, details below.
-**NOTE:** All fonts families weights half a MB in total, but don't worry.
+**NOTE 2.** All fonts families weights half a MB in total, but don't worry.
 Each one is downloaded in the moment of first reference, so if you use one only, it will be transfered exclusively.

 ## Animations